zane/vega.repl/README.md

 [Vega](https://vega.github.io/vega/) is a visualization grammar, a declarative language for creating, saving, and sharing interactive visualization designs.
 [Vega-Lite](https://vega.github.io/vega-lite/) provides a higher-level grammar for visual analysis, comparable to [ggplot](https://ggplot2.tidyverse.org/) or [Tableau](https://www.tableau.com/), that generates complete Vega specifications.

 vega.repl aims to be the simplest possible way to go from Clojure data and a Vega or Vega-Lite spec to a rendered visualization.
 It is an alternative to larger, more complex libraries like [Oz](https://github.com/metasoarous/oz) and [Hanami](https://github.com/jsa-aerial/hanami).

-## Requirements

-vega.repl has only been tested on the following Clojure and Java versions, but it ought to work with newer versions as well.
-If you have evidence to the contrary, please [file an issue](https://github.com/zane/vega.repl/issues/new)!

-* Clojure `1.10.0`
-* Java `1.8` at `1.8.0_192`

 ## Installation